cideM/dotfiles/README.md

 ## Notes

 In case your `$PATH` is messed up just set `set -x PATH ~/.nix-profile/bin:$PATH` in the current shell and things should just work given that Home Manager is installed

+If Nix complains about something not being in my dotfiles folder even though it definitely is, it's probably because it's not yet added to Git!